Brightspace/frau-sass-importer/README.md

-# sass-import-path-resolver
+# frau-sass-importer

-Custom importer for node-sass to help resolve relative paths to node_modules and bower_components.
+Custom importer for node-sass to help resolve relative paths to node modules and bower components.

 This importer will only operate on .scss file @import references that start with **node_modules** or **bower_components**.
 All other references will be ignored and left to be handled by some other custom importer or the regular sass path resolution process.